Frequently Asked Questions

 Q: I just signed up/renewed my membership.
 When will I receive my Amtrak Guest Rewards points and/or print newsletter?

-Production and mailing of the printed version of the Passengers Voice newsletter will temporarily cease.
+Until further notice, production and mailing of the printed version of the Passengers Voice monthly newsletter will temporarily cease.
 The Passengers Voice will still be available digitally online and as a downloadable PDF.
 Archived versions of the newsletter can be found in your member account in "Other Benefits."

 When the business environment recovers, we look forward to reinstating these benefits.
 Thank you for your understanding.